 gas industry, including production, processing, transmission, and storage.
 Read the entire article

-here.For more information, please contact Vinson & Elkins lawyers Larry Nettles, Eric Groten, George Wilkinson, Andrew Stewart, Margaret Peloso, or Rachel Comeskey.
+here.For more information, please contact Vinson & Elkins lawyers Larry Nettles, Eric Groten, George Wilkinson, Margaret Peloso, or Rachel Comeskey.
 Visit our website to learn more about V&E’s Environmental and Natural Resources or Climate Change practices, or e-mail one of the practice contacts.